satra/satra.github.com/source/_posts/2013-02-20-provenance-and-metadata.markdown

 packages, imaging database providers, such common terminology is missing.

 In addition to not having common terminology, we do not have a standard mechanism for capturing provenance of data.
-After all, data on their own doesn't implicitly tell us about sources of variance related to the processing components.
+After all, data on their own do not implicitly tell us about sources of variance related to the processing components.
 Efforts towards this have come from the [LONI group][loni], but are very specific to workflow components of brain imaging and have not, till date,